spacecheese/bluez_peripheral/docs/source/pairing.rst

     agent = TestAgent()
     await agent.register(bus)

-Once you've registered this agent, assuming that you are broadcasting a valid advertisment, you may connect to your peripheral from another device.
+Once you've registered this agent, assuming that you are broadcasting a valid advertisement, you may connect to your peripheral from another device.
 During the pairing process the test agent will encounter breakpoints whenever one of its methods is called.
 To implement your agent you should check which methods are called during the pairing process then implement them as required using the test agent as a template.